 The School of Nursing staff will enroll students in the majority of their nursing classes.
 RN to BSN students are expected to self-register for NURS 179 and all General Education (GE) courses.
+ABC students will be notified by Emily Mendoza or the RN to BSN coordinator about how to register for Sacramento State courses.
 Students are responsible for maintaining their MySacState online profile for accuracy.
 Students are also responsible for adhering to any fee payment schedule to avoid being administratively dropped from classes during the semester.
-Registration questions for the stateside RN to BSN should be directed to RN-BSN staff (ASC II) sacstatenursing@csus.edu.
+Registration questions for the stateside RN to BSN should be directed to Melissa Timpson <a href="majority-intension-inte